aidanastridge/obsidian-type-four/README.md

 ### Thank Yous

 First off, thank you to Namco for creating one of the best games ever made; Secondly, thank you Obsidan for an amazing note-taking platform with [extensive resources](https://docs.obsidian.md/Themes/App+themes/Build+a+theme) and [community hubs](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/for+Theme+Designers) for creating themes – I'm learning to use CSS/SASS as I create this theme!

+### Preface

+R4: Ridge Racer Type Four's UI is beautiful, but it could become exuasting for how long someone might use Obsidian; Concessions had to be made o it was pleasing to the eye.

 ### Colours